JonasAlfredsson/docker-nginx-certbot/README.md

 freedom in how they can configure their server blocks, i.e. you can create your own "redirector" if you do not like mine.

-The default [Environment Variables](#available-environment-variables) are sane, in addition to the obligatory `CERTBOT_EMAIL` one, but it wouldn't hurt to take a quick look at them before you start.
+The only obligatory environment variable for starting this container is the [`CERTBOT_EMAIL`](#required) one, just like in `@staticfloat`'s case, but I have exposed a [couple of more](#optional) that can be changed from their defaults if you like.
+Then there is of course any environment variables read by the [parent container][27] as well, but those are probably not as important.

-If you were using [templating][23] before, you should probably look into ["template" files][24] used by the Nginx parent container, since this is not something I have implemented in mine.
+If you were using [templating][23] before, you should probably look into ["template" files][24] used by the Nginx parent container, since this is not something I have personally implemented in mine.